 - Lutein – This yellow-red plant pigment is a carotenoid that helps plants absorb light energy, which is why most of the consumed pigment ends up in the eyes.
 However, it also protects plants from damage due to ultraviolet radiation, so it functions as a powerful antioxidant.
 When it reaches the brain, it can slow cognitive decline.

 - B vitamins – Another of the water-soluble vitamins, these coenzymes play a vital role in cell metabolism.
 Although they are a class of distinct chemicals, they’re usually grouped together because they tend to be found in the same foods.
 Each has a common name which is sometimes more recognized than its number.
 For example, B9 referred to more often as folate than its B vitamin number.
-These vitamins can improve memory and slow the brain atrophy involved in the cognitive decline of Alzheimer’s disease.
+These vitamins can improve memory and slow the brain atrophy involved in the cognitive decline of memory problems.

-- Caffeine – Although classified as a stimulant, this chemical can function as either a nutrient or a drug, depending on how you use it.
+- Caffeine – Although classified as a stimulant, this chemical can function as either a nutrient or a enhancer, depending on how you use it.
 It is used as a dietary supplement to increase mental alertness.
 Its main effect in the brain is as a mild psychostimulant.
 It can enhance cognitive functions, such as the speed and accuracy of memory.

 Dark Berries (Nutrients 2, 4, 5, 6, 7, 8, 10, 11, 12, 13, 14)